MuNuChapterHKN/Eta-Kappa-Notes/typst/notes/master/computer_engineering/computer_networks_technologies_and_services/main.typ

 Case in which you have two corporate sites that need to communicate with each other to the public network.
 Packets are sent to an endpoint that will tunnel them to the other endpoint.

-#info[This simplifies the equivalent solutions that we would have by using two NATs at each end point. to make things work each NAT wuld also have to be aware of the other's mappings so that both the sender private address and the destination private address are translated correctly.]
+#info[This simplifies the equivalent solutions that we would have by using two NATs at each end point. to make things work each NAT would also have to be aware of the other's mappings so that both the sender private address and the destination private address are translated correctly.]

 === e2e | End-to-End Tunneling <e2e>